ika-rwth-aachen/RoadGeneration/variation/README.md

 Installation
 --------

-Run the install script from the project's root directory. __On Windows__  you need to have a visual studio compiler installed.
+First download Xerces-C++ 3.2.3 from: http://xerces.apache.org/xerces-c/download.cgi and extract it to the libs folder in the root directory.
+Then you can run the install script from the project's root directory. __On Windows__  you need to have a visual studio compiler installed.

 	 $install-variation.sh